Google Drive organizes files in collections, describes files by types, and provides specific attributes for each file to facilitate file manipulation.

 Note: A single file stored on My Drive can be contained in multiple folders.
 A single file stored on a shared drive can only have one parent folder.

-A file that links to content stored on a third-party storage system, and only contains metadata.
-The shortcut file MIME type is
+A metadata-only file that links to content stored on a third-party storage system.
+The third-party shortcut file MIME type is

 - G Suite document

-A file that a G Suite application creates, such as Google Docs, Sheets, and Slides.
+A file that a G Suite application, such as Google Docs, Sheets, and Slides, creates.
 The MIME type format is

 application/vnd.google-apps.*app*where app is the application name (e.g.

 application/vnd.google-apps.spreadsheetfor a Google Sheets file).
-To look at other Google Drive MIME types, see MIME types.
+For a list of Google Drive and G Suite-specific MIME types, see G Suite and Drive MIME types.

-Note: You cannot upload or download folders, shortcuts, and G Suite documents to or from Google Drive.
+Note: You cannot upload or download folders, shortcuts, third-party shortcuts, and G Suite documents to or from Google Drive.